prices/SquadronBuilder/README.md

 open natively.
 From there they can be printed.

 ## Requirements
-* A recent web broswer that supports JavaScript
+* A recent web broswer that supports JavaScript and HTML5

 I was thinking about the project, written in PHP, and realized that PHP was not the right language.
 Using JavaScript worked much better, as a web server is not